google/go-cloud/internal/contributebot/design/README.md

 GitHub applications are scoped to particular installed repositories, so they cannot act beyond the repositories that a human has explicitly "installed" them on.
-This prevents a compromised server or credentials from impacting more than just the Go Cloud repository.
+This prevents a compromised server or credentials from impacting more than just the Go CDK repository.

 Communication between GitHub and the webhook endpoint will take place over HTTPS, and the webhook endpoint will [verify the webhook secret][] in the payload to ensure that the event came from GitHub.
 Communication with Cloud Pub/Sub occurs over HTTPS, and messages in Cloud Pub/Sub are [encrypted at rest][Cloud Pub/Sub benefits].

 [Read repository metadata]: https://developer.github.com/v3/apps/permissions/#metadata-permissions
 [Read & write checks]: https://developer.github.com/v3/apps/permissions/#permission-on-checks